skorbut/trackday/README.md

 ## Changes

+### 20201111
+Update to python 3.9, restructure the code handling track communication and race management.
+Add result pages for race types.

 ### 20200209 - new driver cockpit
 Get rid of the digit display for fuel levels - integrate gauge.js to display fuel levels Calculate sleep time for cu request thread based on current track status